zangell44/ds-hiring-guide/README.md

 You do need to have a personal website.
 But you don't need to over-think it.

+**What to do**

-**What to do:** set up a website for yourself at a custom domain.
+Set up a website for yourself at a custom domain.
 Your personal website only needs to have 3 things on it:

 - Your name.